-Very obvious why this D1LCC heater failed, needed a service.
+This D1LCC heater had been running on the notorious pre 2011 ‘red diesel’ and it was very obvious why it had failed.
 We have never seen an exhaust port with more solid carbon.
 The dark stain is penetrating oil applied to the fixing stud nuts.
-Do not replace nuts and locking washers with nylock nuts, the nylon can melt.
-Replacement studs sold on Ebay sometimes have no nuts.
+Do not replace rusty nuts and locking washers with nylock nuts, the nylon can melt.

-Release the hood by lifting clear of the pips.
+Release the hood by lifting clear of the pips and easing it away.